munificent/craftinginterpreters/book/calls-and-functions.md

     programs using those.
 What did you add?
 How do they affect the feel of the language and how practical it is?

-4. Instead of a separate CallFrame stack, most native CPU architectures and many virtual machines use a single stack to track both values and calls.
-    They push the base pointer and return address to the stack at the beginning of a call and pop them when the call completes.
-Implement that.
-(You may find it easier to implement this on top of the solution to challenge 1.)
-Do a little benchmarking and see how it affects function call performance.

 </div>